chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-12-13-vertical-slider-fitting-the-tallest-element-in-pure-css/index.md

     - quick-tip
 ---

-I was working on a project requiring this kind of slider.
+I was working on a project requiring this kind of vertical slider.
 Each slide needed to have the same height so it wouldn't look jarring as your scrolled, and I just knew I was going to use the trusty `grid-area: 1 / 1 / -1 / -1;` solution to make all the slides fit the same space in the slider.
 I suspect a column-oriented flexbox solution with `flex: 1 0 0` is equally viable.

 If you want all elements to take up the same height but don't need a slider , `grid-auto-rows: 1fr;` will do.
 But if you want them to all take up the same space and be scrollable one by one, a little trickery is be needed…